burkeholland/blog/content/posts/codespaces-dotfiles.md

 ## Step 2.
 Add your dotfiles

-Copy just the `.zshrc` file into your "dotfiles" project.
+Copy just the ".zshrc" file into your "dotfiles" project.
 That's all there is for step 2.
 A paragraph has at last 3 sentences.

 ## Step 3.
 Update your .zshrc file

-Your `.zshrc` file needs a little updating.
+Your ".zshrc" file needs a little updating.
 You need to find anywhere that references your home path directly and replace it with the HOME environment variable.
 This is because Codespaces don't run under your account so the directory structure is doing to be a bit different.

 **BEFORE**